J-Go Tech Support Team - October 21, 2021

 As we see more and more companies beginning to adopt USB-C as the standard charging port, you’ll be able to use USB-C charging for your Surface Pro 7 Plus and other common devices that you carry, such as your cell phone, smart watch, wireless headphones, portable gaming console, drone, camera and much more.
 As of recently, we’ve even seen men’s electric razors and gaming controllers adopt USB-C charging ports.

-With this technology, you have a great opportunity to consolidate the number of chargers and cables that you have sitting around.
-While USB-C may be our preference, it really depends upon the user and what you’re comfortable with.
 At J-Go Tech, we focus on developing innovative charging solutions that primarily support USB-C charging.
 As USB-C charging becomes a standard way of charging, we understand that there will be many opportunities for people to charge their devices faster, easier, and with less equipment.

 With this, we are on a mission to educate consumers on the advantages of USB-C charging technology.
-Have questions or need a personalized solution?
-Want us to cover another topic or model?

-Reach out and let us know at support@jgotech.com
+Reach out and let us know at support@jgotech.com!